Alex-Sky1/COM2020---Project-Roadmap/README.md

 740033367  Isla Bergin-Smith    isb206@exeter.ac.uk
 * Documentation
 * Assisted with Scrumboard
+* Assisted with seller analytics backend

 740015758  Thomas Hindle        tah222@exeter.ac.uk
-* Design and implementation of database systems
+* Design and implementation of database systems using the Spring Data module and JPA
-* Generation of seeded dataset
+* Generation of seeded dataset using Python

 ---